bcaptain404/netcheck/README.md

 # net-check.sh

+**Version:** v0.1.0
+**Author:** You
+**License:** MIT

-**net-check.sh** is a lightweight Bash script to monitor your internet connection and notify you with sound alerts when connectivity changes.
+`net-check.sh` is a minimalist Bash script that checks your internet connectivity on a schedule and plays a sound when it drops or recovers.

-## 🔧 Features
+## ✅ Features

-- Periodically pings a website to test internet availability.
+- Pings a website every N minutes
-- Plays a sound when internet **goes down** or **comes back up**.
+- Detects when connection is lost or restored
-- Customizable interval, website, and sound files.
+- Plays customizable sounds for each event
-- Sane defaults — just run it!
+- Sane defaults so you can just run it

+## 🧪 Default Behavior

+With no arguments provided, it:

+- Pings `google.com`
+- Every `30` minutes
+- Plays `down.wav` when offline
+- Plays `up.wav` when back online

 ## 🚀 Usage